GabeScott/standard-works-vault/General Conference/1988 April - To the Single Adult Brethren of the Church.md

 God bless you single adult brethren of the Church.
 May your priorities be right.
 I have suggested some very important priorities this evening.
 May you seriously consider and ponder them.

 Know, my good brethren, that I have spoken from my heart and by His Spirit because of my love and concern for you.
 It is what the Lord would have you hear today.
-With all my heart I echo the words of the prophet Lehi from the Book of Mormon, “Arise from the dust, my sons, and be men” (2 Ne.
-1:21), in the name of Jesus Christ, amen.
+With all my heart I echo the words of the prophet Lehi from the Book of Mormon, “Arise from the dust, my sons, and be men” ([[2 Nephi 1.21|2 Ne.
+1:21]]), in the name of Jesus Christ, amen.